 March 13, 1781.
 The 7th planet – Uranus – was discovered on this date, completely by accident.
-British astronomer William Herschel was performing a survey of all the stars that were of magnitude 8 – in other words, too faint to see with the eye – or brighter.
-That’s when he noticed an object that moved in front of the star background over time, clearly demonstrating it was closer to us than the distant stars.
-At first he thought he had found a comet, but later realized this object was a new planet in orbit around our sun – the first discovered since ancient times.
+British astronomer William Herschel was performing a survey of all stars of at least magnitude 8 – from slightly too faint to see with the eye, in other words.
+That’s when he noticed a very faint object – only barely within the limit for viewing with the eye – that that moved in front of the fixed stars.
+This movement clearly demonstrated it was closer to us than the stars.
+At first he thought he had found a comet.
+Later, he and others realized it was a new planet in orbit around our sun, the first new planet discovered since ancient times.

-Later, it turned out, astronomers learned they had observed Uranus as far back as 1690.
-But it was Herschel who first realized the true nature of this distant light in our sky.
+Astronomers later learned they had observed Uranus as far back as 1690.
+They’d just never really noticed it before.
+It was Herschel who first realized the true nature of this distant light in our sky.

-King George III was still pleased, however.
+King George III was pleased, whatever the name.
 As a result of Herschel’s discovery, the king knighted him and appointed him to the position of court astronomer.
 The pension attached let Herschel quit his day job as a musician and focus his full attention on observing the heavens.
 He went on to discover several moons around other gas giant planets.
 He also compiled a catalog of 2,500 celestial objects that’s still in use today.

 In 1977, astronomers using the Kuiper Airborne Observatory made another serendipitous discovery – of rings around the planet Uranus.
 That discovery made Uranus the second known ringed planet in our solar system.